proxmox/ceph/ceph/src/spdk/dpdk/doc/guides/nics/mlx5.rst

   This option should be used in combination with ``txq_inline`` above.

-  On ConnectX-4, ConnectX-4 LX, ConnectX-5 and Bluefield without
+  On ConnectX-4, ConnectX-4 LX, ConnectX-5, ConnectX-6 and BlueField without
   Enhanced MPW:

         - Disabled by default.
         - In case ``txq_inline`` is set recommendation is 4.

-  On ConnectX-5 and Bluefield with Enhanced MPW:
+  On ConnectX-5, ConnectX-6 and BlueField with Enhanced MPW:

         - Set to 8 by default.

+- ``txqs_max_vec`` parameter [int]

+  Enable vectorized Tx only when the number of TX queues is less than or equal to this value.
+Effective only when ``tx_vec_en`` is enabled.

+  On ConnectX-5:

+        - Set to 8 by default on ARMv8.
+        - Set to 4 by default otherwise.

+  On BlueField

+        - Set to 16 by default.

 - ``txq_mpw_en`` parameter [int]

-  A nonzero value enables multi-packet send (MPS) for ConnectX-4 Lx and enhanced multi-packet send (Enhanced MPS) for ConnectX-5 and Bluefield.
+  A nonzero value enables multi-packet send (MPS) for ConnectX-4 Lx and enhanced multi-packet send (Enhanced MPS) for ConnectX-5, ConnectX-6 and BlueField.
   MPS allows the TX burst function to pack up multiple packets in a single descriptor session in order to save PCI bandwidth and improve performance at the cost of a slightly higher CPU usage.
 When